Italian incubator H-Farm prepares for a new crop with a campus slated to open in 2018

 Technology and today’s vast and immensely underserved mental health population

-There’s a farm outside of Venice, Italy, that cultivates tech talent the way that other farms grow crops.
+There’s a farm outside of Venice, Italy, that cultivates tech talent the way other farms grow crops.

 Called the H-Farm, the compound nestled in the Venetian countryside will open Italy’s most advanced technology education campus, providing all levels of education — from primary school to master’s degrees — to students coming from all over the world.

-“Forming the next class of innovators is the biggest challenge our country needs to face in the next years,” says Riccardo Donadon, CEO & founder of H-Farm.
-Carlo Carraro, the former president of Università Ca’ Foscari in Venice (one of Italy’s most prestigious public Universities) , has been chosen as the Head of Education.
-The school will offer robotics, AI, and data science and coding classes.
+“Forming the next class of innovators is the biggest challenge our country needs to face in the next years,” says Riccardo Donadon, CEO and founder of H-Farm.
+Carlo Carraro, the former president of Università Ca’ Foscari in Venice (one of Italy’s most prestigious public universities), has been chosen as the Head of Education.
+The school will offer robotics, AI and data science and coding classes.

 Donadon’s passion for education isn’t new.
 He’s been running “The Digital Academy” since 2010 to educate managers and corporate leaders.
-Big Rock, a 3D animation school, is a stone’s throw from the farm, also in a farmhouse.
-They claim that 99% of all 3D animated movies in the world have one of their students on their team.
+Big Rock, a 3D-animation school, is a stone’s throw from the farm, also in a farmhouse.
+They claim that 99 percent of all 3D-animated movies in the world have one of their students on their team.

 “Gardening and farming have always been my two greatest passions,” says Donadon.

-It is, perhaps, thanks to this attitude that he found himself to be the right man, in the right place, at the right moment.
-He made his money by selling his own digital agency in the early 2000s for 26 billion Liras (something in the range of $14.5 million), an evaluation that he admits being crazy for that time.
+It is, perhaps, thanks to this attitude that he found himself to be the right man, in the right place at the right moment.
+He made his money by selling his own digital agency in the early 2000s for 26 billion lire (something in the range of $14.5 million), an evaluation that he admits being crazy for that time.

-After spending a year gardening (“my true passion” as he says), in 2005, Donadon decided to buy the farm next to where he was working and transform it into something that young entrepreneurs could benefit from.
+After spending a year gardening (“my true passion” as he says), in 2005, Donadon decided to buy the farm next to where he was working and transform it into something from which young entrepreneurs could benefit.
 “In a time when everything was electronic — e-commerce, eBay, and even my own company was called Etree — I wanted to create something that put humans at its core.”

 “We were dreaming really big at the beginning, but we then realized that it’s almost impossible for an Italian company to scale globally.
 Back then, there were only 20 million internet users in the country, the language barrier was massive and the lack of infrastructure was a real hurdle,” says Donadon.